Patty Brard: TV career

 Moreover, due to the Covid-19 pandemic, the daily talk show she was supposed to co-host with Gordon was shelved.

 In late August 2021, she started the filming of "De grote huisverbouwing", a home renovation show on SBS6.
 The first episode of this program was broadcast on October 24, 2021.

+Her contract with Talpa was not renewed in March 2023.
+However, Patty Brard remains a freelancer on SBS6's infotainment news program "Shownieuws" and appears as a candidate and guest panelist on several game shows.